May is Osteoporosis Awareness and Prevention Month!

 Join us in raising awareness about osteoporosis and bone health!
 There are many ways to get involved.

-This May, as part of our Walk a Mile a Day in May campaign, we’re excited to launch Be Bone Strong™ Walking Clubs in communities across the country.
+We are excited to have launched Be Bone Strong™ Walking Clubs in communities across the country.

 Led by passionate volunteers, each club meets weekly for a 30–60 minute walk at a moderate pace.
 Whether you’re just starting out or already a seasoned walker, you’ll find encouragement, movement, and motivation every step of the way.